lakesareadesign/multi.pass/content/plugins/shareaholic/readme.txt

 Shareaholic's paid services include Share Count Recovery, advanced analytics, premium customization settings, priority support, and more.
 To learn more, visit our [plan comparison page](https://www.shareaholic.com/plans).

+= Do I need to have coding skills to use Shareaholic? =

+Not at all.
+You can manage Shareaholic without any coding using our user-friendly drag and drop interface.

+= Shareaholic is not displaying for me.
+Why, and what should I try? =

+Something on your own personal device/browser/connection is likely filtering web functionality like major social buttons.
+The usual cause for this uncommon issue is 3rd party browser add-on software that blocks ads and optionally filters out major social buttons.
+For example, some security apps and Internet connections have an option to filter social buttons.
+Usually a social filter option is disabled by default, but if you find that some software is inappropriately filtering Shareaholic, please [let us know](https://www.shareaholic.com/contact).

 = Where can I find a detailed FAQ? =

 Please see here: [Shareaholic Helpdesk](https://support.shareaholic.com/hc/en-us)